RickStrahl/LiveReloadServer/README.md

 All these things use intrinsic built-in features of .NET or ASP.NET which, while limited to generic functionality, are still very useful for simple scripting scenarios.

-Also keep in mind this is meant as a generic **local** server and although you can in theory host this generic server on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content and a Web server to serve local Web content.
+Also keep in mind this is meant as a generic **local** server and although you can host this generic server on a Web site, the primary use case for this library is local hosting either for testing or for integration into local (desktop) applications that might require visual HTML content and a Web server to serve local Web content.

 ### Blazor WASM Support
 It is possible to run client side Blazor applications with this Web server, but there will be no live-reload functionality since a live Blazor application is pre-compiled.
 It is however possible to run Blazor with a couple of configuration settings.